 Perineal schwannomas have been reported.
 These grow in the nerves that supply the area between your legs.
 As well as causing pain, they may affect how your bowel or bladder work.

 Malignant schwannomas are also called malignant peripheral nerve sheath tumours (MPNSTs) or neurofibrosarcomas.
 They are rare tumours that come under the general heading of soft tissue sarcoma.
-We have a section about soft tissue sarcoma in CancerHelp UK.
+We have a section about soft tissue sarcoma.

 Neurofibromatosis is a rare inherited condition, with an even rarer form called schwannomatosis.
 People with schwannomatosis develop multiple schwannomas on the nerves in their heads, spine and limbs.
 The main problem they have is pain from the affected nerves.
 Unlike people with the other types of neurofibromatosis, people with schwannoma don't go deaf and don't have a higher risk of other types of cancer.
 An American organisation called the Children's Tumor Foundation gives some information about schwannomatosis.